ec-jrc/lisflood-code/docs/4_Static-Maps_reservoirs-lakes/index.md

 6. Average inflow to the lake.

 Optional metadata are:

-7. Lake catchment area [km2 or m2]
+7. Lake catchment area [e.g. km2]
-8. Lake name
+8. Lake volume [e.g. hm3]
-9. Lake country
+9. Lake name
+10. River, basin, country
-10. Lake identifier in other dataset
+11. Lake identifier in other dataset
-11. Source of information 4,5,6
+12. Source of information 4,5,6,7,8

+The following paragraphs provide guidelines for the generation of the lake map and tables.

 Lake unique identifier (1) and coordinates of the outlet mapped on the OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) (3) are required to generate the lake map.
 Geographic oordinates of the lake outlet (2) and OS LISFLOOD local drainage direction map  ([ldd](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/)) are essential to generate (3), for this step, the comparison between lake catchment area (7) and OS LISFLOOD [upstream area map](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_topography/) is strongly recommended.